Help keep the WRP alive by making a small donation. Visit here to find out more.

 Program Notes

-Hill-song II is the result of a wish to represent the fast, energetic elements of Hill-song I as a single-type whole, without contrasting types of a slower, more dreamy nature.
-To this end the bulk of the fast, energetic elements of Hill-song I (composed in 1901 and 1902) were used together with about the same extent of new material of a like character composed in London in April 1907.
+Hill Song II is the result of a wish to represent the fast, energetic elements of Hill Song No. 1 as a single-type whole, without contrasting types of a slower, more dreamy nature.
+To this end the bulk of the fast, energetic elements of Hill Song No. 1 (composed in 1901 and 1902) were used together with about the same extent of new material of a like character, composed in London in April 1907.

 Truly one of the inimitable heroes of wind band composition, Percy Grainger's works have maintained their jewel-like quality for almost a century.
 A lively, single-movement work scored for 15 instruments (including harmonium, organ, and two pianos), it is a delightful challenge for a true wind ensemble.

-Considering its early composition, Grainger’s Hill Song No. 2 is unquestionably progressive in its idiomatic wind scoring.
+Considering its early composition, Grainger’s Hill Song II is unquestionably progressive in its idiomatic wind scoring.
 Grainger takes advantage of the unique sonorities available for the wind band, and the resulting soloistic nature of the work calls for advanced musicians.
 Audiences have much to enjoy in this brief piece, from thick chromatic counterpoint to elegant, song-like melodies.
-This work would program well just after the opener or immediately before the closer of the concert.

 - Notes from Great Music for Wind Band